josephbudd/kickwasm/README.md

 ## Tools

 **Rekickwasm** is a refactoring tool for a framework generated with kickwasm.
 Rekickwasm only refactors the renderer part of the framework.
 I have been using it to refactor the contacts example renderer in all kinds of ways.

-## Changelog for this latest version 1.2.0

-### Feature added to the renderer part of the framework

-Version 1.2.0 adds locking the back button and tab buttons so that they don't function and unlocking the back and tab buttons so that they do function.